 Firebox Template Configuration Settings

 Firebox templates support many of the configuration settings you can configure for an individual Firebox.
 These settings include:

-- Firewall policies
+- Firewall policies and aliases

 - Content Filtering

 - Device Settings